When you’ve worked hard to create a culture-first onboarding experience, you’ll want to know if it provides the experience you want for new hires.

 3. Communicate with leadership

 Hiring and retaining talent is important to your leadership.
-Your onboarding and exit survey data are important sources you can use to talk to leadership about the parts of your processes that are working well, the parts that aren’t, and where you might need additional resources.
+Your onboarding and exit survey data are important sources to talk to leadership about the parts of your processes that are working well, the parts that aren’t, and where you might need additional resources.
 This data can also provide important context if you are experiencing short-term turnovers.